-One of the most common emails we receive is "Mascot is broken.
+Quite often, we receive a support email along the lines of "Mascot is broken.
 I did a search for this peptide and I know its in the database but Mascot failed to find it"

 For example, here's a search for glu-fib, a very common sequencing standard.
 The mass is correct and the sequence is correct.
-But, when we do a search of Swiss-Prot -
+But, when we do a search of SwissProt ...